IndigoUnited/node-promise-retry/README.md

 - `minTimeout`: The number of milliseconds before starting the first retry.
 Default is `1000`.
 - `maxTimeout`: The maximum number of milliseconds between two retries.
 Default is `Infinity`.
 - `randomize`: Randomizes the timeouts by multiplying with a factor between `1` to `2`.
 Default is `false`.
+- `promise`: The third party promise you use.
+Default is internal `Promise` of node.

 The `fn` function will receive a `retry` function as its first argument that should be called with an error whenever you want to retry `fn`.
 The `retry` function will always throw an error.